 own

-Skills in predicting functional disorders with damage to the structures of the autonomic nervous system.
+Skills in predicting functional disorders due to damage to the structures of the autonomic nervous system.

-The vegetative (autonomic) nervous system provides innervation to internal organs, glands, blood vessels, smooth muscles and performs an adaptive trophic function.
-Just like the somatic nervous system, it carries out its activity through reflexes.
-For example, when gastric receptors are irritated, impulses are sent to this organ through the vagus nerve, increasing the secretion of its glands and activating motility.
+The autonomic (autonomic) nervous system provides innervation to internal organs, glands, blood vessels, smooth muscles and performs an adaptive-trophic function.
+Like the somatic nervous system, it operates through reflexes.
+For example, when the stomach receptors are irritated, impulses are sent to this organ through the vagus nerve, enhancing the secretion of its glands and activating motility.
 As a rule, autonomic reflexes are not controlled by consciousness, i.e. occur automatically after certain irritations.
-A person cannot arbitrarily increase or decrease the heart rate, increase or inhibit the secretion of glands.
+A person cannot voluntarily increase or decrease the heart rate, increase or suppress the secretion of glands.

-As in a simple somatic reflex arc, there are three neurons in the autonomic reflex arc.
-The body of the first of them (sensory, or receptor) is located in the spinal node or in the corresponding sensory node of the cranial nerve.
-The second neuron, an associative cell, lies in the autonomic nuclei of the brain or spinal cord.
-The third neuron - effector, is located outside the central nervous system in the paravertebral and prevertebral - sympathetic or intramural and cranial - parasympathetic nodes (ganglia).
-Thus, the arcs of somatic and autonomic reflexes differ in the location of the effector neuron.
-In the first case, it lies within the central nervous system (the motor nuclei of the anterior horns of the spinal cord or the motor nuclei of the cranial nerves), and in the second, on the periphery (in the vegetative nodes).
+As in the simple somatic reflex arc, the autonomic reflex arc contains three neurons.
+The body of the first of them (sensitive, or receptor) is located in the spinal ganglion or in the corresponding sensory ganglion of the cranial nerve.
+The second neuron is an association cell, located in the autonomic nuclei of the brain or spinal cord.
+The third neuron is the effector neuron, located outside the central nervous system in the paravertebral and prevertebral - sympathetic or intramural and cranial - parasympathetic nodes (ganglia).
+Thus, the arcs of somatic and autonomic reflexes differ from each other by the location of the effector neuron.
+In the first case, it lies within the central nervous system (motor nuclei of the anterior horns of the spinal cord or motor nuclei of the cranial nerves), and in the second - on the periphery (in the vegetative ganglia).

 The autonomic nervous system is also characterized by a segmental type of innervation.
-The centers of autonomic reflexes have a certain localization in the central nervous system, and impulses to the organs pass through the corresponding nerves.
+The centers of autonomic reflexes have a specific localization in the central nervous system, and impulses to the organs pass through the corresponding nerves.
 Complex autonomic reflexes are performed with the participation of the suprasegmental apparatus.
-The supra-segmental centers are located in the hypothalamus, limbic system, reticular formation, cerebellum and in the cerebral cortex.
+Suprasegmental centers are localized in the hypothalamus, limbic system, reticular formation, cerebellum and in the cerebral cortex.

 Sympathetic nervous system

-As part of the sympathetic part of the autonomic nervous system, the central and peripheral sections are distinguished.
-The central one is represented by nuclei located in the lateral horns of the spinal cord from the 8th cervical to the 3rd lumbar segment.
-All fibers that go to the sympathetic ganglia begin from the neurons of these nuclei.
-They leave the spinal cord as part of the anterior roots of the spinal nerves.
+The sympathetic part of the autonomic nervous system is divided into central and peripheral sections.
+The central one is represented by nuclei located in the lateral horns of the spinal cord along the length from the 8th cervical to the 3rd lumbar segment.
+All fibers going to the sympathetic ganglia begin from the neurons of these nuclei.
+They exit the spinal cord as part of the anterior roots of the spinal nerves.

-The peripheral part of the sympathetic nervous system includes nodes and fibers located outside the central nervous system.
+The peripheral division of the sympathetic nervous system includes nodes and fibers located outside the central nervous system.

-Sympathetic trunk- a paired chain of paravertebral nodes, running parallel to the spinal column (Fig. 9.1).
-It extends from the base of the skull to the coccyx, where the right and left trunks converge and end in a single coccygeal node.
-White connecting branches from the spinal nerves, containing preganglionic fibers, approach the nodes of the sympathetic trunk.
+Sympathetic trunk– a paired chain of paravertebral nodes, running parallel to the spinal column (Fig. 9.1).
+It extends from the base of the skull to the coccyx, where the right and left trunks come together and end in a single coccygeal node.
+White connecting branches from the spinal nerves containing preganglionic fibers approach the nodes of the sympathetic trunk.
 Their length, as a rule, does not exceed 1–1.5 cm.
 These branches are present only in those nodes that correspond to the segments of the spinal cord containing sympathetic nuclei (8th cervical - 3rd lumbar).
-The fibers of the white connecting branches are switched to the neurons of the corresponding ganglia or pass through them in transit to the higher and lower nodes.
+The fibers of the white connecting branches switch to the neurons of the corresponding ganglia or pass through them in transit to the superior and underlying nodes.
 In this regard, the number of nodes of the sympathetic trunk (25–26) exceeds the number of white connecting branches.
 Some fibers do not end in the sympathetic trunk, but, bypassing it, go to the abdominal aortic plexus.
-They form the large and small celiac nerves.
-Between adjacent nodes of the sympathetic trunk there are inter-node branches, providing information exchange between its structures.
-Myelin-free postganglionic fibers emerge from the ganglia - gray connecting branches, which return to the spinal nerves, and the bulk of the fibers are sent to the organs along the large arteries.
+They form the greater and lesser splanchnic nerves.
+Between adjacent nodes of the sympathetic trunk there are internodal branches, ensuring the exchange of information between its structures.
+Unmyelinated postganglionic fibers emerge from the ganglia - gray connecting branches, which return to the spinal nerves, and the bulk of the fibers are sent to the organs along the large arteries.

-The large and small visceral nerves pass in transit (without switching) through the 6-9th and 10-12th thoracic nodes, respectively.
-They are involved in the formation of the abdominal aortic plexus.
+The greater and lesser splanchnic nerves pass in transit (without switching) through the 6–9th and 10–12th thoracic nodes, respectively.
+They participate in the formation of the abdominal aortic plexus.

-According to the segments of the spinal cord, the cervical (3 nodes), thoracic (10-12), lumbar (5) and sacral (5) sections of the sympathetic trunk are distinguished.
-A single coccygeal node is usually rudimentary.
+According to the segments of the spinal cord, the cervical (3 nodes), thoracic (10–12), lumbar (5) and sacral (5) sections of the sympathetic trunk are distinguished.
+The single coccygeal ganglion is usually rudimentary.

 Upper cervical knot - the biggest.
-Its branches go mainly along the external and internal carotid arteries, forming plexuses around them.
-They carry out the sympathetic innervation of the organs of the head and neck.
+Its branches run mainly along the external and internal carotid arteries, forming plexuses around them.
+They provide sympathetic innervation to the organs of the head and neck.

-Middle cervical knot, unstable, lies at the level of the VI cervical vertebra.
-It gives branches to the heart, thyroid and parathyroid glands, to the vessels of the neck.
+Middle cervical node unstable, lies at the level of the VI cervical vertebra.
+Gives branches to the heart, thyroid and parathyroid glands, to the vessels of the neck.

-Lower cervical knot located at the level of the neck of the I rib, often merges with the first chest and has a stellate shape.
-In this case, it is called cervicothoracic (star-shaped) knot.
-Gives branches for innervation of the organs of the anterior mediastinum (including the heart), thyroid and parathyroid glands.
+Lower cervical knot located at the level of the neck of the first rib, often merges with the first thoracic and has a star-shaped shape.
+In this case it is called cervicothoracic (star-shaped) knot.
+Gives off branches for innervation of the organs of the anterior mediastinum (including the heart), thyroid and parathyroid glands.

-Branches that participate in the formation of the thoracic aortic plexus depart from the thoracic part of the sympathetic trunk.
-They provide innervation to the organs of the chest cavity.
-In addition, from it begin big and small viscera (celiac) nerves, which consist of pretanglionic fibers and pass through the 6-12th nodes.
-They pass through the diaphragm into the abdominal cavity and end on the celiac plexus neurons.
+Branches that participate in the formation of the thoracic aortic plexus extend from the thoracic sympathetic trunk.
+They provide innervation to the organs of the thoracic cavity.
+In addition, it starts from big And small visceral (celiac) nerves, which consist of pretanglionic fibers and transit through the 6th–12th nodes.
+They pass through the diaphragm into the abdominal cavity and end on the neurons of the celiac plexus.

 Rice.
 9.1.

-1 - ciliary node; 2 - pterygopalatine node; 3 - sublingual node; 4 - ear node; 5 - nodes of the celiac plexus; 6 - pelvic visceral nerves
+1 – ciliary node; 2 – pterygopalatine node; 3 – sublingual node; 4 – ear node; 5 – nodes of the celiac plexus; 6 – pelvic splanchnic nerves

 The lumbar nodes of the sympathetic trunk are connected to each other not only by longitudinal, but also by transverse internodal branches that connect the ganglia of the right and left sides (see Fig. 8.4).
-Fibers leave the lumbar ganglia to form the abdominal aortic plexus.
-Along the course of the vessels, they provide sympathetic innervation to the walls of the abdominal cavity and lower extremities.
+Fibers extend from the lumbar ganglia into the abdominal aortic plexus.
+Along the vessels, they provide sympathetic innervation to the walls of the abdominal cavity and lower extremities.

-The pelvic region of the sympathetic trunk is represented by five sacral and rudimentary coccygeal nodes.
-The sacral nodes are also connected by transverse branches.
-The nerves extending from them provide the sympathetic innervation of the pelvic organs.
+The pelvic section of the sympathetic trunk is represented by five sacral and rudimentary coccygeal nodes.
+The sacral nodes are also interconnected by transverse branches.
+The nerves extending from them provide sympathetic innervation to the pelvic organs.

-The branches of the plexus continue on the arteries, forming secondary vegetative plexuses of the abdominal cavity (vascular vegetative plexuses) around the vessels.
-These include unpaired: celiac (braids the celiac trunk) splenic (splenic artery), hepatic (own hepatic artery), top and inferior mesenteric (along the arteries of the same name) plexus.
-Paired are gastric, adrenal, renal, testicular (ovarian )plexus, located around the vessels of the named organs.
-In the course of the vessels, postganglionic sympathetic fibers reach the internal organs and innervate them.
+The branches of the plexus continue on the artery, forming secondary autonomic plexuses of the abdominal cavity (choroid autonomic plexuses) around the vessels.
+These include unpaired: celiac (entwines the celiac trunk), splenic (splenic artery), hepatic (proprietary hepatic artery) top And inferior mesenteric (along the course of the arteries of the same name) plexus.
+Paired are gastric, adrenal, renal, testicular (ovarian )plexus, located around the vessels of these organs.
+Along the vessels, postganglionic sympathetic fibers reach the internal organs and innervate them.

-The superior and inferior hypogastric plexuses.
-The superior hypogastric plexus is formed from the branches of the abdominal aortic plexus.
-In shape, it is a triangular plate located on the anterior surface of the V lumbar vertebra, under the aortic bifurcation.
-Down the plexus gives up the fibers that are involved in the formation of the lower hypogastric plexus.
-The latter is located above the muscle that lifts the anus, at the site of division of the common iliac artery.
-Branches branch off from these plexuses, providing sympathetic innervation to the pelvic organs.
+Superior and inferior hypogastric plexuses.
+The superior hypogastric plexus is formed from branches of the abdominal aortic plexus.
+In shape, it is a triangular plate located on the anterior surface of the V lumbar vertebra, under the bifurcation of the aorta.
+Downwards the plexus gives off fibers that participate in the formation of the inferior hypogastric plexus.
+The latter is located above the levator ani muscle, at the site of division of the common iliac artery.
+Branches extend from these plexuses, providing sympathetic innervation to the pelvic organs.

 Thus, the autonomic nodes of the sympathetic nervous system (para- and prevertebral) are located near the spinal cord at a certain distance from the innervated organ.
-Accordingly, the preganglionic sympathetic fiber is short, and the postganglionic fiber is more significant.
-In the neurotissue synapse, the transmission of a nerve impulse from the nerve to the tissue is carried out due to the release of the norepinephrine mediator.
+Accordingly, the preganglionic sympathetic fiber has a short length, and the postganglionic fiber has a longer length.
+At a neurotissue synapse, the transmission of a nerve impulse from a nerve to a tissue occurs due to the release of the mediator norepinephrine.

 Parasympathetic nervous system

-As part of the parasympathetic part of the autonomic nervous system, the central and peripheral sections are distinguished.
-The central section is represented by the parasympathetic nuclei III, VII, IX and X of the cranial nerves and the parasympathetic sacral nuclei of the spinal cord.
+The parasympathetic part of the autonomic nervous system is divided into central and peripheral sections.
+The central section is represented by the parasympathetic nuclei of the III, VII, IX and X cranial nerves and the parasympathetic sacral nuclei of the spinal cord.
 The peripheral section includes parasympathetic fibers and nodes.
-The latter, in contrast to the sympathetic nervous system, are located either in the wall of the organs that they innervate, or next to them.
-Accordingly, preganglionic (myelin) fibers are longer than postganglionic ones.
-The transmission of impulses in the neurotissue synapse in the parasympathetic nervous system is provided mainly by the mediator acetylcholine.
+The latter, unlike the sympathetic nervous system, are located either in the wall of the organs that they innervate or next to them.
+Accordingly, preganglionic (myelin) fibers are longer than postganglionic fibers.
+Impulse transmission at the neurotissue synapse in the parasympathetic nervous system is ensured primarily by the mediator acetylcholine.

-Parasympathetic fibers ( additional ) kernels III pairs of cranial nerves(oculomotor nerve) in the orbit ends on cells ciliary node.
-From it, postganglionic parasympathetic fibers begin, which penetrate the eyeball and innervate the muscle that constricts the pupil and the ciliary muscle (provides accommodation).
-Sympathetic fibers extending from the upper cervical node of the sympathetic trunk innervate the muscle that dilates the pupil.
+Parasympathetic fibers ( additional ) kernels III pair of cranial nerves(oculomotor nerve) in the orbit end on cells ciliary node.
+Postganglionic parasympathetic fibers begin from it, which penetrate the eyeball and innervate the muscle that constricts the pupil and the ciliary muscle (provides accommodation).
+Sympathetic fibers arising from the superior cervical ganglion of the sympathetic trunk innervate the muscle that dilates the pupil.

-The bridge contains parasympathetic nuclei ( upper salivary and lacrimal ) VII pair of cranial nerves(facial nerve).
-Their axons branch off from the facial nerve and composition large stony nerve reach pterygopalatine node, located in the hole of the same name (see Fig. 7.1).
-From it, postganglionic fibers begin, carrying out parasympathetic innervation of the lacrimal gland, glands of the mucous membranes of the nasal cavity and palate.
-Some of the fibers not included in the large stony nerve are sent to drum string.
-The latter carries preganglionic fibers to submandibular and sublingual nodes.
+The pons contains the parasympathetic nuclei ( upper salivary And tearful ) VII pairs of cranial nerves(facial nerve).
+Their axons branch from the facial nerve and comprise greater petrosal nerve reach pterygopalatine node, located in the pit of the same name (see Fig. 7.1).
+Postganglionic fibers begin from it, carrying out parasympathetic innervation of the lacrimal gland, glands of the mucous membranes of the nasal cavity and palate.
+Some of the fibers that are not included in the greater petrosal nerve are directed to drum string.
+The latter carries preganglionic fibers to submandibular And sublingual nodes.
 The axons of the neurons of these nodes innervate the salivary glands of the same name.

-Lower salivary nucleus belongs to the glossopharyngeal nerve ( IX pair).
-Its preganglionic fibers pass first as part of drum, and then - small stony nerves To ear node.
-Branches depart from it, providing parasympathetic innervation of the parotid salivary gland.
+Inferior salivary nucleus belongs to the glossopharyngeal nerve ( IX pair).
+Its preganglionic fibers first pass through drum, and then - lesser petrosal nerve To ear node.
+Branches extend from it, providing parasympathetic innervation of the parotid salivary gland.

-From dorsal nucleus vagus nerve (X pair) parasympathetic fibers in its branches pass to numerous intramural nodes located in the wall of the internal organs of the neck, [ore and abdominal cavities.
-Postganglionic fibers depart from these nodes, carrying out parasympathetic innervation of the organs of the neck, chest cavity, and most of the abdominal organs.
+From dorsal nucleus of the vagus nerve (X pair), parasympathetic fibers as part of its branches pass to numerous intramural nodes located in the wall of the internal organs of the neck, [ore and abdominal cavities.
+Postganglionic fibers depart from these nodes, providing parasympathetic innervation to the organs of the neck, chest cavity, and most abdominal organs.

-Sacral parasympathetic nervous system represented by sacral parasympathetic nuclei located at the level of II – IV sacral segments.
-From them originate fibers pelvic visceral nerves, which carry impulses to the intramural nodes of the pelvic organs.
+Sacral division of the parasympathetic nervous system represented by sacral parasympathetic nuclei located at the level of II–IV sacral segments.
+Fibers originate from them pelvic splanchnic nerves, which carry impulses to the intramural nodes of the pelvic organs.
 Postganglionic fibers extending from them provide parasympathetic innervation of the internal genital organs, bladder and rectum.

-The sympathetic and parasympathetic nervous systems are parts of one whole, the name of which is ANS.
+The sympathetic and parasympathetic nervous systems are components of one whole, the name of which is the ANS.
 That is, the autonomic nervous system.
-Each component has its own objectives and should be considered.
+Each component has its own tasks, and they should be considered.

 general characteristics

-The division into divisions is due to morphological as well as functional characteristics.
-In human life, the nervous system plays a huge role, performing a lot of functions.
-The system, it should be noted, is quite complex in its structure and is divided into several subspecies, as well as departments, each of which is assigned certain functions.
-It is interesting that the sympathetic nervous system was designated as such back in 1732, and at first this term meant the entire autonomic NS.
-However, later, with the accumulation of experience and knowledge of scientists, it was possible to determine that there is a deeper meaning, and therefore this type was “downgraded” to a subspecies.
+The division into departments is determined by morphological as well as functional characteristics.
+In human life, the nervous system plays a huge role, performing many functions.
+The system, it should be noted, is quite complex in its structure and is divided into several subtypes, as well as departments, each of which is assigned certain functions.
+It is interesting that the sympathetic nervous system was designated as such back in 1732, and at first this term meant the entire autonomic nervous system.
+However, later, with the accumulation of experience and knowledge of scientists, it was possible to determine that there was a deeper meaning hidden here, and therefore this type was “downgraded” to a subspecies.

-She is assigned a large number of functions important for the body.
+It is assigned a large number of important functions for the body.
 Some of the most significant are:

 • Regulation of resource consumption;